Marshajennifer/MHDPose-3D/README.md

 ### MPI-INF-3DHP

-We follow the data setup from [P-STMO](https://github.com/paTRICK-swk/P-STMO), with one difference: instead of training/evaluating on 3D poses rescaled to the Human3.6M universal skeleton height (`univ_annot3`), we use the original ground-truth 3D poses (`annot3`).
+We follow the data setup from [D3DP](https://github.com/paTRICK-swk/D3DP), which differs from P-STMO in one respect: instead of training/evaluating on 3D poses rescaled to the Human3.6M universal skeleton height (`univ_annot3`), it uses the original ground-truth 3D poses (`annot3`).
+This ensures that the reprojection of the 3D poses (used by JPMA) stays consistent with the 2D inputs, which the rescaled poses do not guarantee.
 Download our processed data from [here](#) and place it in the `./data` directory.

 ## Evaluating Pre-trained Models